 How to Create a Text File on Mac OS

-- (1) Click the Magnifying Glass in the upper right hand corner of your Mac desktop.
+- (1.)
+Click the Magnifying Glass from the upper right hand corner of your Mac desktop.

 (1.)
 Type cd desktop and press Enter/Return.